We hope you’ll find the following answers helpful.

 Commutation factors are affected by wider financial conditions outside the Trustees’ control, such as changes in gilt yields and interest rates, among other things.
 The Trustees must make sure that commutation factors reflect these wider financial conditions as they change.

-Because commutation factors are reviewed each year and may change, the amount of tax-free cash you receive in exchange for your DB pension could also increase or decrease each year, and may only be known at the point you come to retire.
+Because commutation factors are reviewed each year and may change, the amount of tax-free cash you receive in exchange for your DB pension could also increase or decrease each year.
+It’s likely you’ll only know exactly how much tax-free cash you’ll receive at the point you come to retire.

 You can find out more about commutation factors and how they can affect the amount of cash you can exchange your DB pension for on our Calculating cash sums page.